SciML/NBodySimulator.jl/docs/src/index.md

 Simulating systems of N interacting bodies.

 This project is under development at the moment.
 The implementation of potential calculations is fairly experimental and has not been extensively verified yet.
-You can test simulation of different systems now, but be aware of possible changes in the future.
+You can test simulations of different systems now, but be aware of possible changes in the future.

 ## Installation